Blake-Loveland/landgrid-support/_articles/using-the-api.md

 ### Limits

-Rates are limited to 10 simultaneous requests or approximately 5,000 requests per hour.
+Rates are limited to 10 simultaneous requests or approximately 180 requests per minute.
 Additional capacity is available; please contact our sales team at [parcels@landgrid.com](mailto:parcels@landgrid.com) for details.

 #### Authentication and tokens